yash10019coder/Wake-Lock/README.md

 ## Usage

-1. **Start the Service**: On the main screen, there's a button to start the service.
-Once started, the wake lock will be acquired.
+1. **Start the Service**: Service will be automatically started as you open the application.
 2. **Notification**: Once the service starts, a sticky notification will appear in the notification drawer, indicating that the service is running.
 3. **Stop the Service**: To stop the service, you can press the "Cancel" button on the notification.